SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.0.8.md

 #### DataMiner.xml: XML namespace now set during DataMiner installation \[ID_26011\]

-In the DataMiner.xml file, from now on, the XML namespace will by default be set to   “xmlns=http://www.skyline.be/config/dataminer” during a DataMiner installation.
+In the *DataMiner.xml* file, from now on, the XML namespace will by default be set to `xmlns=http://www.skyline.be/config/dataminer` during a DataMiner installation.

 ### Fixes